cslant/blog-docker/README.md

 127.0.0.1       blog.cslant.com.local admin.blog.cslant.com.local api.blog.csla.com.local
 ```

-If your using another domain, please update the domain in the `.env` file and update the domain in the `/etc/hosts` file as well.
+If you're using another domain, please update the domain in the `.env` file and update the domain in the `/etc/hosts` file as well.

 ---